-102) In general, grouped frequency distributions should have between 5 and 15 class intervals.Answer: TRUEDifficulty: EasyKeywords: frequency distribution, number of classes
+102) True or False: In general, grouped frequency distributions should have between 5 and 15 class intervals.Answer: TRUEDifficulty: EasyKeywords: frequency distribution, number of classes

-103) The sum of relative frequencies in a distribution always equals 1.Answer: TRUEDifficulty: EasyKeywords: relative frequency
+103) True or False: The sum of relative frequencies in a distribution always equals 1.Answer: TRUEDifficulty: EasyKeywords: relative frequency

-104) The sum of cumulative frequencies in a distribution always equals 1.Answer: FALSEDifficulty: ModerateKeywords: cumulative distribution
+104) True or False: The sum of cumulative frequencies in a distribution always equals 1.Answer: FALSEDifficulty: ModerateKeywords: cumulative distribution

-105) In graphing two categorical data, the side-by-side bar chart is best suited when comparing joint responses.Answer: TRUEDifficulty: ModerateKeywords: side-by-side chart
+105) True or False: In graphing two categorical data, the side-by-side bar chart is best suited when comparing joint responses.Answer: TRUEDifficulty: ModerateKeywords: side-by-side chart

-106) When constructing a frequency distribution, classes should be selected so that they are of equal width.Answer: TRUEDifficulty: EasyKeywords: frequency distribution
+106) True or False: When constructing a frequency distribution, classes should be selected so that they are of equal width.Answer: TRUEDifficulty: EasyKeywords: frequency distribution

-107) A research analyst was directed to arrange raw data collected on the yield of wheat, ranging from 40 to 93 bushels per acre, in a frequency distribution.
+107) True or False: A research analyst was directed to arrange raw data collected on the yield of wheat, ranging from 40 to 93 bushels per acre, in a frequency distribution.
 He should choose 30 as the class interval width.Answer: FALSEDifficulty: EasyKeywords: frequency distribution, class interval

-108) If the values of the seventh and eighth class in a cumulative percentage distribution are the same, we know that there are no observations in the eighth class.Answer: TRUEDifficulty: ModerateKeywords: cumulative percentage distribution
+108) True or False: If the values of the seventh and eighth class in a cumulative percentage distribution are the same, we know that there are no observations in the eighth class.Answer: TRUEDifficulty: ModerateKeywords: cumulative percentage distribution

-109) One of the advantages of a pie chart is that it clearly shows that the total of all the categories of the pie adds to 100%.
+109) True or False: One of the advantages of a pie chart is that it clearly shows that the total of all the categories of the pie adds to 100%.Answer: TRUEDifficulty: EasyKeywords: pie chart

-Answer: TRUE Difficulty: Easy Keywords: pie chart
+110) True or False: The larger the number of observations in a numerical data set, the larger the number of class intervals needed for a grouped frequency distribution.Answer: TRUEDifficulty: EasyKeywords: class interval, frequency distribution

-110) The larger the number of observations in a numerical data set, the larger the number of class intervals needed for a grouped frequency distribution.Answer: TRUEDifficulty: EasyKeywords: class interval, frequency distribution
+111) True or False: Determining the class boundaries of a frequency distribution is highly subjective.Answer: TRUEDifficulty: EasyKeywords: class boundaries, frequency distribution

-111) Determining the class boundaries of a frequency distribution is highly subjective.Answer: TRUEDifficulty: EasyKeywords: class boundaries, frequency distribution
+112) True or False: The original data values cannot be determined once they are grouped into a frequency distribution table.Answer: TRUEDifficulty: EasyKeywords: frequency distribution

-112) The original data values cannot be determined once they are grouped into a frequency distribution table.Answer: TRUEDifficulty: EasyKeywords: frequency distribution
+113) True or False: The percentage distribution cannot be constructed from the frequency distribution directly.

-113) The percentage distribution cannot be constructed from the frequency distribution directly.Answer: FALSEDifficulty: EasyKeywords: percentage distribution, frequency distribution
+Answer: FALSE Difficulty: Easy Keywords: percentage distribution, frequency distribution

-114) The stem-and-leaf display is often superior to the frequency distribution in that it maintains the original values for further analysis.Answer: TRUEDifficulty: EasyKeywords: stem-and-leaf display, frequency distribution
+114) True or False: The stem-and-leaf display is often superior to the frequency distribution in that it maintains the original values for further analysis.Answer: TRUEDifficulty: EasyKeywords: stem-and-leaf display, frequency distribution

-115) The relative frequency is the frequency in each class divided by the total number of observations.Answer: TRUEDifficulty: EasyKeywords: relative frequency distribution
+115) True or False: The relative frequency is the frequency in each class divided by the total number of observations.Answer: TRUEDifficulty: EasyKeywords: relative frequency distribution

-116) Ogives are plotted at the midpoints of the class groupings.Answer: FALSEDifficulty: EasyKeywords: ogives, midpoint
+116) True or False: Ogives are plotted at the midpoints of the class groupings.Answer: FALSEDifficulty: EasyKeywords: ogives, midpoint

-117) Percentage polygons are plotted at the boundaries of the class groupings.Answer: FALSEDifficulty: EasyKeywords: percentage polygons
+117) True or False: Percentage polygons are plotted at the boundaries of the class groupings.Answer: FALSEDifficulty: EasyKeywords: percentage polygons

-118) The main principle behind the Pareto chart is the ability to separate the "vital few" from the "trivial many."Answer: TRUEDifficulty: EasyKeywords: Pareto chart
+118) True or False: The main principle behind the Pareto chart is the ability to separate the "vital few" from the "trivial many."Answer: TRUEDifficulty: EasyKeywords: Pareto chart

-119) A histogram can have gaps between the bars, whereas bar charts cannot have gaps.Answer: FALSEDifficulty: EasyKeywords: histogram, bar chart
+119) True or False: A histogram can have gaps between the bars, whereas bar charts cannot have gaps.Answer: FALSEDifficulty: EasyKeywords: histogram, bar chart

-120) Histograms are used for numerical data while bar charts are suitable for categorical data.Answer: TRUEDifficulty: EasyKeywords: histogram, bar chart
+120) True or False: Histograms are used for numerical data while bar charts are suitable for categorical data.Answer: TRUEDifficulty: EasyKeywords: histogram, bar chart

-121) A Wal-Mart store in a small town monitors customer complaints and organizes these complaints into six distinct categories.
+121) True or False: A Walmart store in a small town monitors customer complaints and organizes these complaints into six distinct categories.
 Over the past year, the company has received 534 complaints.
-One possible graphical method for representing these data would be a Pareto chart.
-Answer: TRUEDifficulty: ModerateKeywords: Pareto chart
+One possible graphical method for representing these data would be a Pareto chart.Answer: TRUEDifficulty: ModerateKeywords: Pareto chart